yenhsunlin/dukes/README.md

 If `usefit=False`, the function will call `galacticDensityProfile` to evaluate the area density for galaxy with arbitrary $M_G$.
 It requires quadrature integration `quad` from scipy and the computation time surges accordingly, but the accuracy is improved insignificantly.

 The arguments `nitn` and `neval` are passed to `vegas` and determine how many chains of iteration and how many numbers to be evaluated in each chain.
-Increasing them will improve the accuracy of the results but also longer computation time.
+Increasing them will improve the accuracy of the results but also cost longer computation time.
 We relegate the detail to `vegas` [documentation](https://vegas.readthedocs.io/).

 #### Physical constants